Zone by Zone: What To Plant in August

 Zone 8

 Encompassing the upper parts of the South and coastal regions in the Pacific North West, Zone 8 should prepare a planting of yellow summer squash (Cucurbita pepo) during the brief window of opportunity in August.
 We especially like yellow summer squash because it tends to produce a lot compared to other varieties of summer squash.
-Soil for yellow summer squash should be well drained and seedlings should be spaced 4” to 6” apart.
+Soil for yellow summer squash should be well drained and seedlings should be spaced four to six inches apart.

 Locate the plants in a part of the garden with full sun, but try to wait for a cloudy day to transplant seedlings, as immediate harsh sun can cause them to wilt.
 Be sure your summer squash gets at least an inch of water, once a week, and that this water sets in deep to the soil.
 To avoid any of the common vine diseases summer squash is often plagued by, inquire at your local nursery for resistant cultivars or look for resistant seeds online.